The Natural Movement of Human Energy by Jack W. Painter, PhD

 Jack first developed his famous method called Postural Integration®, which is currently practiced worldwide by a community of bodymind integrators and body psychotherapists.

-Note the changes that are made between this description of the Energetic Cycle (2001) as compared to how was it was laid out around 2008.
+Note the changes that are made between this description of the Energetic Cycle (2001) as compared to how it was laid out around 2008.
 In this early version of the Work, reference is made to a “vagal system” and a “sympathetic system.”
 Jack is well aware of the effect of trauma on the nervous system.
 Today we, bodymind integrators and body psychotherapists importantly are all updated by the theory of the “Polyvagal System”, that Stephen Porges, PhD brought forward as well as of the influential work of Peter Levine, PhD, an inspirational colleague and friend of Jack.
 As Energetic Integrators, today, we have changed our jargon in such a way as to synchronize with the current insights from body oriented trauma work.
-The work we do today (as in fact in the first days of Energetic Integration®), guides people in recovering from their trauma, and then in a next step, importantly, after having recovered from their trauma (which is for a significant part always “developmental” – meaning acquired during developmental phase in childhood) – to their deeper and fuller potential of maturity, joy, pleasure, ecstasy, and orgasmic states of being – our fuller human potential.
+The work we do today (as in fact in the first days of Energetic Integration®), guides people in their recovery from their trauma, and then in a next step, importantly, after having recovered from their trauma (which is for a significant part always “developmental” – meaning acquired during necessary developmental phases in childhood) – to their deeper and fuller potential of maturity, joy, pleasure, ecstasy, and orgasmic states of being – our fuller human potential.

 All methods of Bodymind Integration (Postural Integration®, Energetic Integration® and Pelvic-Heart Integration®) are currently protected as the Intellectual Property of ICPIT.

-– Dirk Marivoet, PT, PMT, ECP, CCEP
+– Dirk Marivoet, MSc PT, PMT, ECP, CCEP